 Dr. Aldridge obtained his undergraduate degree from Duke University.
-He is a graduate of the Wake Forest University School of Medicine, and completed his orthopaedic surgery training at Duke University Medical Center.
+He is a graduate of the Wake Forest University School of Medicine, and completed his orthopedic surgery training at Duke University Medical Center.
 He then completed an additional year of subspecialty fellowship training in hand, upper extremity, and microsurgery at Duke University Medical Center.
-He served as assistant professor on the Duke Orthopaedic staff for four years, during which time he served as chief of orthopaedics at the Durham VAMC, and devoted countless hours towards research and teaching fellows, residents, and medical students.
+He served as assistant professor on the Duke Orthopedic staff for four years, during which time he served as chief of orthopedics at the Durham VAMC, and devoted countless hours towards research and teaching fellows, residents, and medical students.

-Dr. Aldridge is certified by the American Board of Orthopaedic Surgery and has received his certificate of added qualification (CAQ) in Hand Surgery.
-He is past president of the North Carolina Orthopaedic Association, the Duke Hand Society, and the North Carolina Society for Surgery of the Hand.
-He is a fellow of the American Academy of Orthopaedic Surgeons, the Southern Orthopaedic Association, the Piedmont Orthopaedic Society, the Bassett Orthopaedic Society, the Southeastern Hand Society, the Shoulder and Elbow Society, and the prestigious American Orthopaedic Association.
+Dr. Aldridge is certified by the American Board of Orthopedic Surgery and has received his certificate of added qualification (CAQ) in Hand Surgery.
+He is past president of the North Carolina Orthopedic Association, the Duke Hand Society, and the North Carolina Society for Surgery of the Hand.
+He is a fellow of the American Academy of Orthopedic Surgeons, the Southern Orthopedic Association, the Piedmont Orthopedic Society, the Bassett Orthopedic Society, the Southeastern Hand Society, the Shoulder and Elbow Society, and the prestigious American Orthopedic Association.